MicrosoftDocs/entra-docs/docs/identity-platform/scopes-oidc.md

 On the Microsoft identity platform (requests made to the v2.0 endpoint), your app must explicitly request the `offline_access` scope, to receive refresh tokens.
 So when you redeem an authorization code in the [OAuth 2.0 authorization code flow](./v2-protocols.md), you'll only receive an access token from the `/token` endpoint.

-The access token is valid for a short time, usually around one hour.
-At that point, your app needs to redirect the user back to the `/authorize` endpoint to get a new authorization code.
-During this redirect, depending on the type of app, the user might need to enter their credentials again or consent again to permissions.
+The access token is usually valid for around one hour.
+At that point, your app needs to redirect the user back to the `/authorize` endpoint to request a new authorization code.
+During this redirect and depending on app type, the user may need to enter their credentials again or consent to permissions again.

-The refresh token has a longer expiry than the access token, usually a whole day.
+The refresh token has a longer expiry than the access token, and is usually valid for a day.
 For more information about how to get and use refresh tokens, see the [Microsoft identity platform protocol reference](./v2-protocols.md).

 ## The `.default` scope